Sylius/Sylius/docs/book/checkout.rst

     // Let's assume you have a method with code 'DHL' that has everything set properly
     $shippingMethod = $this->container->get('sylius.repository.shipping_method')->findOneByCode('DHL');

-    foreach ($order->getShipments() as $shipment) {
+    // Shipments are a Collection, so even though you hve one Shipment by default you have to iterate over them foreach ($order->getShipments() as $shipment) {
         $shipment->setMethod($shippingMethod);
     }

-After that get the StateMachine for the Order via the StateMachineFactory with a proper schema, and apply a proper transition and flush the order via manager.
+After that get the StateMachine for the Order via the StateMachineFactory with a proper schema, and apply a proper transition and flush the order via the manager.

 .. code-block:: php